acugae/Solution/README.md

 # Foobar

-Solution is a .Net Core library to manage different application needs.
+Solution is a .Net Core library to manage different application needs, speeds up the development of applications in the .net environment.

 ## Installation

+To install the Solution library, use the following command in the console:

+dotnet add package Solution

 ## Usage

 ## Contributing